12 hours ago

 Me, Carole, Mom, Jeff

 The funeral was lovely.
 It was completely done by family members.
 Many memories, lots of laughter, a few tears, Carole, Jeff & I spoke.
 Crawford (grandson) played a piano solo, a nephew played the organ and Chelsea (granddaughter) lead the music.
 My husband gave the opening prayer, and Dad's only surviving brother, Ab, gave the closing prayer.
+The burial was the next day since we had to drive to Logan.
+It was a lovely, beautiful day.
+We had a large turn out of family members from both sides of the family.
+People who made the effort to come long distances will always be loved for their effort.

 My father was a war hero...saved the lives of 10 men in WWII.
 (A story only my brother knew until this week when he shared it with us.
 My Dad never mentioned it to the rest of us, even my mother.)
 As the military honors were performed, I found myself feeling proud that he was being recognized for that service, in front of his family, for the first time.